diegovalle/hoyodesmog/README.md

 It is recommended to use the ansible playbook in the ansible directory to install.
-You'll need to create a secrets.yml (it's encrypted in this repo) file with the following structure:
+You'll need to create a secrets.yml (it's encrypted in this repo) file with the following structure (or just copy secrets-test.yml):

 ```yml
       # Structure of secrets.yml